Category Archives: Nebraska

 It is always well to have the neighbor concerned help you locate the corner so he can be more assured that the work has been done correctly.
 If he helps you, he will see the evidence you uncover and will not later be inclined to argue so much about it.

-Land that has never been specifically surveyed, or an item that is being separated, will need a survey to find the brand-new edges and also great deal lines in Nebraska, which need to be permanently noted so they will never become lost.
+Land that has actually never been exactly surveyed, or a piece that is being separated, will need a survey to locate the brand-new corners and also lot lines in Nebraska, which ought to be permanently marked so they will certainly never ever end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.